XYudong/GraspingHelper/README.md

 Utilizing realsense libraries and PCL to segment and localize cylinders on the desktop.
 Using Realsense D-series RGB-D camera.

 ## Data
+* Capture 45 frames via a moving depth camera
+* Convert them into .pcd files
+* Below is an example showing the raw PointCloud data

 <a href="https://youtu.be/2uXk4LdyCR4"><img src="results_demo/raw.png" width="60%" /></a>

 ## Implementation